-3.1.6 PnP/PCI Configurations
+PnP/PCI Configurations

-This section shows how to configure the PCI bus system.
+This section describes configuring the PCI bus system.
 It covers some very technical items and it is strongly recommended that only experienced users should make any changes to the default settings.

 The settings on the screen are for reference only.
-Your version may not be identical to this one.
+Your version may not be identical to this one